ganemone/smart-njala-prototype/README.md

 ### INSTALLATION ###

 Install [Ramp] [ramp], using the Installation Instructions provided with it.
+A simplified version of those instructions appear here.

-Download or clone this repository under your server's Document Root or your personal web page area.
+1. Download or clone this repository under your server's Document Root or your personal web page area.

+1. Set up a virtual host for this Smart instance.

+    > If you have the appropriate powers on your server, create a virtual host for this repository.
+(Zend, and therefore RAMP, works better under its own virtual host.)
+The actual steps to take depend on your operating system, but involve adding the virtual host information to your system and then restarting the web server.
+For example, on a Debian or Ubuntu system you would do the following using `sudo`:

+        > Edit the smart-njala-proto.conf file in the `installation` directory to set an appropriate ServerName and DocumentRoot.
+        Copy smart-njala-proto.conf to /etc/apache2/sites-available.
+        Enable the site:  a2ensite smart-njala-proto.
+        Restart the apache server (e.g., service apache2 reload).

-Set up the `njala_proto` database:  (The instructions below are for setting up a demo or development environment; to set up a production environment, see the full Installation manual.)
+1. Set up the `njala_proto` database:  (The instructions below are for setting up a demo or development environment; to set up a production environment, see the full Installation manual.)

-- Go to the `installation` subdirectory.
+    - Go to the `installation/installDB` subdirectory.
     - Copy createDevelMysqlAccts.sql (e.g., to createMysqlAccts.sql) and
       make sure the file is readable only to you.
 Edit it and change the DBA and Smart usernames and passwords (or _at least_ the passwords) to provide the most basic security.
     - Go into `mysql` as root and read in the new file and `setupSmartDB.sql:

         SOURCE createMysqlAccts.sql;
         SOURCE setupSmartDB.sql;
         quit

-Create a customized configuration file with the correct username and
+1. Create a customized configuration file with the correct username and
 password:

     - Go to the `configs` subdirectory.
-- Copy template_custom_properties.ini to `custom_properties.ini` and make sure
+    - Copy template_custom_properties.ini to `custom_properties.ini` and
+      make sure
       the file is readable only to you and the `www-data` group (or whatever group your web server is part of).
 Edit `custom_properties.ini` and change the username and password to the Smart username and password set in the `createMysqlAccts.sql` file above.
 You may wish to customize other properties as well (see the `README` file in the `configs` directory for more details).
     - Create an `application.ini` file that contains the following "building block" files in the specified order:
         `ramp_basics.ini`, `ramp_defaults.ini`, `smart_defaults.ini`, and
         `custom_properties.ini
       For example,

         cat ramp_basics.ini ramp_defaults.ini smart_defaults.ini >application.ini
         cat custom_properties.ini >>application.ini

-Include basic documentation and adminstrative table settings from Ramp:
+1. Include basic documentation and adminstrative table settings from Ramp:

     - Create a copy or link of Ramp's `README.md` file, called `rampREADME.md`, in the top-level directory of this installation.
       Then create a copy or link of Ramp's `application/docs` directory, called `rampDocs`, under the `docs` directory in this installation.
       Finally, create a copy or link of Ramp's `application/adminSettings` directory, called `rampAdmin`, under the `settings/Admin` directory.

       For example, in the top-level directory (the one containing this `README.md` file) the following commands on a Unix/Linux/MacOS system would create an appropriate symbolic links:

         ln -s ../ramp/README.md rampREADME.md
         cd docs
         ln -s ../../ramp/application/docs rampDocs
         cd ../settings
         ln -s ../../ramp/application/adminSettings Admin/rampAdmin

-- If you are using git, add the rampREADME.md file and the docs/rampDocs and settings/Admin/rampAdmin directories to your `.gitignore` file.
+    - If you are using git, add the `rampREADME.md` file and the `docs/rampDocs` and `settings/Admin/rampAdmin` directories to your `.gitignore` file.

-Bring up a Njala Prototype version of Smart in a browser, using the following URL:
+1. Bring up a Njala Prototype version of Smart in a browser, using the following URL:

-- /smart-njala-prototype/public/
+    /smart-njala-prototype/public/

 Please see [INSTALL.md] [install] for more detailed information.
 (Under construction...)